julzaza/wildwitchherbs/_posts/2025-12-07-pre-christian-europe-magic.md

 - local rites were tolerated only if rebranded

 ### Witches Became Enemies
-The witch was originally a neutral role—a village magical specialist.
+The witch was originally a neutral role: a village magical specialist.
 After Christianization, she became a theological threat.

 By the late medieval period, the old magical workers were cast as servants of the devil, not practitioners of ancestral arts.